YEAR FOUR

 GOAL: 20% reduction

-Reducing our reliance on fossil fuels across all our sites is a key part of getting to net zero.
+Reducing our reliance on fossil fuels across all of our sites is a key part of getting to net zero.

 1) Maximising the energy we recover from bioresource